marcocesarato/php-conventional-changelog/docs/config.md

 - **Skip Bump:** Skip automatic vcersion code bump
 - **Skip Tag:** Skip automatic commit tagging
 - **Skip Verify:** Skip the pre-commit and commit-msg hooks
+- **Url Protocol:** The URL protocol of all repository urls on changelogs (http/https)
+- **Commit Url Format:** A URL representing a specific commit at a hash
+- **Compare Url Format:** A URL representing the comparison between two git sha
+- **Issue Url Format:** A URL representing the issue format (allowing a different URL format to be swapped in for Gitlab, Bitbucket, etc)
+- **User Url Format:** A URL representing the a user's profile URL on GitHub, Gitlab, etc. This URL is used for substituting @abc with https://github.com/abc in commit messages
+- **Release Commit Message Format:** A string to be used to format the auto-generated release commit message

 ### Default settings